artagnon/clayoven/README.md

 pages are sorted chronologically.
 Just don't check in multiple files simultaneously.

+## Configuration

+On the first run, clayoven will create a `.clayoven/ignore` file in your repository.
+This is a gitignore-like file (but uses full regular expressions) specifying which files clayoven should ignore.
+Useful for your site's `README.md` and drafts.

 ## Slim template

 The simplest possible slim template that will work with clayoven is: